AI-and-Blockchain/S25_RideChain/README.md

 - A collateral based reputation system to incentivize drivers to behave correctly if they want to withdraw funds
 - AI-enhanced reputation scoring based on real ride data and user reviews and feedback.

+Diagrams can be found in the Diagrams folder to see sequence and component diagrams.

 ---

 ## Demo/Stakeholders